 Entire School assembles for photograph outside ‘Redlands’.
 Miss Arnold is at the centre of the photograph in the second row.
 Miss Liggins is either unidentified, or more likely absent.

 School moves to ‘Redlands’, Military Road.

-In October, the College opens in the former family home built by Phillips family in 1883 with ‘extensive grounds and excellent accommodation for boarders’.
+On October 5th, the College opens in the former family home built by Phillips family in 1881 with ‘extensive grounds and excellent accommodation for boarders’.
 The school officially takes the name ‘College for Girls, Redlands’.

 The tennis court and space for games allows for the introduction of sport at the School.

 In response to ‘enquiries throughout the colony’, the first boarders come to live with Miss Liggins and Miss Arnold at 48 Fitzroy Street, Milson’s Point.

 New School House Opened at 31 Fitzroy St